FrontierMods/Armory/README.md

 1. `PAPER_FILE_SIZED`: papers, files, small journals.
 Simulates carrying documents inside the admin pouch.
 Intended for important documentation, such as lab journals.¹ Several existing documents have been modified to more closely resemble reality, so that their size could be reliably used in modelling pocket sizes.

 2. `CARD_STANDARD`: credit cards and IDs.
-Specifically, cards following the ISO/IEC_7810 ID-1 standard, the most commonly used standard such purposes.
+Specifically, cards following the [ISO/IEC 7810](https://en.wikipedia.org/wiki/ISO/IEC_7810) ID-1 standard, the most commonly used standard for such purposes.
 The vest itself, as well as some pouches, have pockets dedicated specifically for these cards.
 Some existing cards have had their size and weight modified to more closely resemble reality, so that their size could be reliably used in modelling pocket sizes.

 ¹ During development it turned out that lab journals are significantly bigger than anticipated, and would not fit into the admin pouch under any circumstance.
 This may be omitted in the future, or mod-side changes may be made to accomodate that purpose.
 It's from the movies, so it's too cool to just pass on.